Dynamics of 3D focusing, energy-critical wave equation with radial data: Soliton resolution of almost non-radiative solutions

 \begin{remark} The domain extension we make above still guarantees that $u$ is (weakly) asymptotically equivalent to $v_L$ in the corresponding exterior region.
-If we recall the conception of one-parameter family given in Theorem \ref{thm one parameter}, Proposition \ref{main tool} claims that any solution $u^\alpha$ in the one-parameter family satisfies either (a) or (b), as well as (II).
-In addition, we must have $R_\alpha = 0^-$ in case (a); or $R_\alpha< c_2 \alpha_n^2$ in case (b); and $R_\alpha < c \alpha_n^2$ in part (II).
+If we recall the conception of one-parameter family given in Theorem \ref{thm one parameter}, Proposition \ref{main tool} claims that any solution $u^\alpha$ in the one-parameter family satisfies either (a) or (b).
+In addition, we must have $R_\alpha = 0^-$ in case (a); or $R_\alpha< c_2 \alpha_n^2$ in case (b).
 This is exactly the version proved in this section.
 Please note that $\|\chi_R u^\alpha\|_{Y(\Rm)} < +\infty$ holds for any $R > R_\alpha$ by Lemma \ref{finite eq scattering}.
 If we assume that $u$ is an exterior solution in $\Omega_0$ and asymptotically equivalent to $v_L$, then the same proof shows that the same conclusion of Proposition \ref{main tool} still holds without using the conception of one-parameter family or an extension of domain.
 It is exactly the case in the proof of our main result, i.e. Theorem \ref{main thm}. \end{remark}

 \begin{remark} A direct calculation of nonlinear estimate shows that if $\delta < \delta_0(n)$ is sufficiently small, then a solution $u$ in case (a) satisfies